idaholab/moose/modules/phase_field/doc/content/source/materials/DerivativeTwoPhaseMaterial.md

 !syntax description /Materials/DerivativeTwoPhaseMaterial

-The simplified **two-phase model** uses a single order parameter to switch between the two phases.
+The simplified +two-phase model+ uses a single order parameter to switch between the two phases.
 A global free energy is constructed using a meta material class that combines the phase free energies.

 For two phase models the `DerivativeTwoPhaseMaterial` can be used to combine two phase free energies into a global free energy (which the [`AllenCahn`](/AllenCahn.md)